orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Pattern1_controlFreak.md

 ## The rationale behind the NavigationControlFreak

 To navigate is an action with two sides.
 You are going *to* someplace.
 But you are also going *from* someplace else.
 Ok.
 That's nice.
-But what does this feel like?
+But what does that *feel* like?

 Imagine you are going shopping.
 Christmas shopping.
 You are stressed out.
-So many family members that don't really care about you, and that you don't really care about.
+So many family members that don't really care about you, and that you don't really interact with.
 But the gifts still needs to be gotten.
+That's all that's left.
-And you most definitively don't want to present a bad gift.
+And you most definitively don't want to show up with a bad gift.
 You still have *some* pride, after all.

 Your mind is working overtime.
 Solving a myriad of impossible contradictions at the same time.
 The gift cannot be ordinary, as that will make your family care about you even less.
-A bad gift will justify their separation, gradually sement it.
+An ordinary gift will only justify their separation in their mind, cement it.
-The gifts cannot be too expensive as they might think you are *both* desperate and pitiful *and* trying to guilt them into something.
-So, what to do?
+But the gifts cannot be too extra-ordinary and expensive either.
+That will only make them think that you are *both* desperate and pitiful *and* trying to guilt them into something.
+So, what do you do?

-On the one hand, you have the choice of dissociation: you can emotionally distance yourself from the whole situation, and say "christmas gifts are of no importance to me".
+Of course, you have the choice of dissociation.
+You can emotionally distance yourself from the whole situation, and pretend that "Christmas gifts are of no importance to me".
 But you don't want to be that guy.
-Deep inside, you *do* care.
-Because deep inside you sense that dissociation is a luxury you really cannot afford at this task at this point in time.
+Because deep down, you *do* care.
+You sense that dissociation is a luxury you really cannot afford at this time with these people.
-The emotional gaps around you is already too many and wide.
+The emotional gaps around you is already too many and too wide.
 So, instead you press the stress button.
 You focus.
-You need to be creative!
+You actively seek to be creative!
 You dig as deep as you can in your memories.
 Searching.
-Trying to find that point of personal connection between yourself and that other family member, that which is forgotten by all, but still shows that you care.
+Trying to find that point of personal connection between yourself and that other family member, that needle in the haystack, that which you both had forgotten, but that shows you still care (without being needy).
-Your aim is to ignite the neurons that house a fond memory of you in the mind of the other, that your gift will hit that sweet spot and make them think of you for a record breaking 15 seconds.
+You aim to ignite the neurons that house a fond memory of you in the mind of the other, that your gift will hit that sweet spot and make them think of you for once for a record-breaking 5-10 seconds.
+Before they open the next present.
 That gift that will somehow restore that loving relationship that you still long for.
 It's Christmastime!

+> Home assignment: Think.
+What trips stresses you out the most?
+Does going on vacation remind you of
+> your last failed marriage?
+Does visiting your in-laws fill you with shame?
+> Or is it going to your home town that you dread the most?
+Does all the road rage from your commute really
+> misplaced anger at your work or boss?
+Or is it leaving work and going home that is most annoying?

-## Worry about leaving, or leave your worries behind
+## Worry about leaving, or leave your worries behind?

 It is only when you get home from the five hour, late night sweat fest/shopping trip that you realize what on earth controlling navigation has to do with Christmas gifts.